zuozhenggh/learning-library/data-management-library/database/db-partitioning/multi-list-partitioning/multilist.md

 </copy>
 ```

-You successfully made it to the end of module 'multi-column list partitioning'.
+You successfully made it to the end of lab 'multi-column list partitioning'.
-You have now successfully performed a failover.
 You may now [proceed to the next lab](#next).

 ## Learn More